walb-linux/walb-tools/doc/manage-volume-replica.md

 # Manage volume replicas using walb devices

-You may want to manage volume replicas to provide duplicated virtual volume, using software RAID1 or so.
+You may want to manage volume replicas to provide a virtual volume with redundancy using software RAID1 or so.
-Walt-tools support such situations.
+Walt-tools work well in such situations.

 Walb-tools does not provide virtual volume management functionality, but provides backup target switching functionality.